linkerd/linkerd2/TEST.md

 - The Conduit docker images you're trying to test have been built and are accessible to the Kubernetes cluster to which you are deploying
-- The kubectl CLI has been configured to talk to that Kubernetes cluster
+- The `kubectl` CLI has been configured to talk to that Kubernetes cluster
-- The Kubernetes cluster automatically provisions external IPs for external load balanced services, or the cluster is running in minikube
+- The Kubernetes cluster automatically provisions external IPs for external load balanced services (e.g. GKE), or the cluster is running in minikube
 - The `conduit` namespace that you're testing does not already exist
 - The repo's Go dependencies have been downloaded by running `bin/dep ensure`